how to boost struggling readers success with the simple and effective routine of word mapping

 Incorporating word mapping into structured literacy lessons

-To start word mapping today, simply draw some boxes on a page.
+To start word mapping, simply draw some boxes on a page.
 Have your student break a word down into its individual sounds, placing each sound into a separate box.
 It’s that easy!
 The most effective practice is to use words that have the same focus sound you have been explicitly teaching.

 Understanding the basics of word mapping.

-This strategy is essential in a structured literacy routine because it:-
+Word mapping is essential in a structured literacy routine because it:-

 When implementing word mapping, children need to write one sound per box.
 Even if a sound has 3 letters such as ‘dge’, it should be written into one box.
 This helps the brain to see those letters as one ‘sound’ unit.